Must take five (5).

 Determining Study Feasibility at Your Site

 This is applicable for all studies (i.e., investigator initiated, industry funded, foundation funded or federally funded).
 The goal is to ensuring sufficient interest in the study design and research questions.
 Not just doing a study to do a study.
-The next steps are ensure that there are proper resources (i.e., study staffing including coordinators, investigators, research assistants; IRB and contract review teams, statisticians, etc.) to conduct the study; proper facilities (access to investigational pharmacy; inpatient or ambulatory facilities, etc.) and equipment (centrifuge, freezers, access to MRI or CT equipment); and sufficient and proper patient populations.
+The next steps are ensure that there are proper resources (i.e., study staffing including coordinators, investigators, research assistants; Institutional Review Board (IRB) and contract review teams, statisticians, etc.) to conduct the study; proper facilities (access to investigational pharmacy; inpatient or ambulatory facilities, etc.) and equipment (centrifuge, freezers, access to MRI or CT equipment); and sufficient and proper patient populations.
 Determining the proper mechanism for scientific review to ensure validity of the research questions.
 Proper financial review of direct and indirect costs and access to legal review through the grants and contracts team.

 - Is the study answering relevant research questions through rigorous methodologies?